hallowelt/mediawiki-docker-dev/README.md

 # docker-compose-lamp
-A simple set of dockers for running a local Drupal or WordPress LAMP
+A simple set of dockers for running a local BlueSpice MediaWiki LAMP
 - Apache 2.4
 - PHP 7.0
 - MariaDB 10.1